nalikiru-dev/nalikiru-dev/README.md

 - 👋 Hi, I’m @nalikiru-dev
 - 👀 I’m interested in programing
 - 🌱 I’m currently trying to work on upwork freelancing
-- 💞️ I’m looking to collaborate on big and advanced ai project
+- 💞️ I’m looking to collaborate on big and advanced projects
 - 📫 How to reach me you can talk me IN https://t.me/am_kiru

 <!---